Get insider access

 The Lenovo ThinkVision M14 and the ASUS ProArt PA148CTV are nearly identical, but the ASUS is better overall.
 The ASUS has a much faster response time, resulting in less blur behind moving objects.
 The ASUS is also a bit brighter, and it's more accurate out of the box.
 They both have two USB-C inputs that both support DisplayPort Alt Mode, but the ASUS is a bit better for connectivity, as it also has a Micro HDMI port.

-The Gigabyte M27Q (rev. 1.0) and the ASUS ProArt PA148CTV are very different types of monitors, so the results aren't really comparable.
-The Gigabyte is a desktop gaming monitor with a high refresh rate, fast response time, and low input lag.
-The ASUS is a portable monitor designed for portable productivity.
-The ASUS is much smaller, with very limited features and a 60Hz refresh rate.
+The ASUS ProArt PA148CTV and the MSI Optix MAG274QRF-QD are very different products with different intended uses, so the results aren't really comparable.
+The MSI is a desktop fixed gaming monitor with a high refresh rate and advanced gaming features, while the ASUS is a simple portable monitor designed for extra productivity on the go.

 Lepow Z1 Gamut